Xilinx/Vitis_Accel_Examples/host/hbm_bandwidth/details.rst

 consumption limitation while targeting U50 platform.
 We have the design support for 8 compute units of Kernel.
-To run the HBM Bandwidth with 8 compute units targeting U280 platform, user need to update krnl_vaddmul.ini and host.cpp files.
-Add the following lines in krnl_vaddmul.ini file
+To run the HBM Bandwidth with 8 compute units targeting U280 platform, user need to update krnl_vaddmul.cfg and host.cpp files.
+Add the following lines in krnl_vaddmul.cfg file

 ::